-Bright Horizons' locations offer a vegetarian option, if possible.
-Food substitutions, whether for religious or cultural reasons, may not be available.
-Likes or dislikes of certain foods cannot be accommodated.
-If permitted by licensing, families are welcome to bring "nut free" food from home for their child.
+Some Bright Horizons programs may offer a vegetarian option.
+Although food may be available to address food allergies, Bright Horizons cannot provide or manage other food substitutions for religious or cultural requirements, food intolerances, or a child's preference.
+Where permitted by licensing, families are welcome to bring nut-safe food from home.
 If your center participates in a federal food program, there may be additional requirements.